Greensburg Carnegie Public Library

-Greensburg Carnegie Public Library, also known as Greensburg City Hall, is a historic Carnegie library located at Greensburg, Decatur County, Indiana.
+Greensburg Carnegie Public Library, also known as Greensburg City Hall, is a historic Carnegie library located at Greensburg, Indiana.
 It was built in 1904, and is a one-story, cruciform plan, tan brick building in the Classical Revival style.
 It is topped by a red terra cotta tiled gable roof and central drum and saucer dome.
 It features a projecting front portico supported by paired Ionic order columns.
 Its construction and furnishing was funded by a $15,000 grant provided by Andrew Carnegie.

 It was added to the National Register of Historic Places in 1995.

 The library operates today under the name Greensburg-Decatur County Public Library.